huangc28/music-async/README.md

 - it really is a complicated process to have iTunes sync music among computers and iphone, I rather do a drop sync myself.
 - why not?

-## Tech stack:
+## Tech stack

 - frontend uses riot + webpack + redux + redux-saga.
 - backend uses nodes.
-Might progress to *golang*.
+Might progress to *Golang*.
 IF NEEDED
 - probably need socket.io to continuously listen to change in directory in order to renew music list.
 IF NEEDED!

+## Scheme

+There are three major parts in this project:

+1. Load music information from filesystem.

+2. Save music to destined location.

+3. Music player.

+## Progress

+[] place several sample musics in *musics* folder. try fetch *mime-data* from these files.